TheAllAmericanBoysChorus/AABC2wp.dev/wp-content/plugins/download-monitor/readme.txt

 4. Display regular download links or fancy ones all using shortcodes and templates.

 == Changelog ==

+= 1.9.0: September 15, 2015 =
+* Feature: We added a separate 'No Access' page that includes the following features:
+* No Access Page : Added [dlm_no_access] shortcode that displays the no access content.
+* No Access Page : Added new option in Access settings tab to set No Access Page.
+* No Access Page : Added new template file for no access page.
+* No Access Page : We now redirect to set No Access page (if set) when user has no access to download.
+* Feature: Added ability to remove log entries.
+* Feature: Added browser detection for IE 11 and up.
+* Feature: Added OS detection for Windows 8.1
+* Feature: Added OS detection for Windows 10
+* Feature: Added Featured download, Members only and Redirect to file to bulk edit options.
+* Feature: Added Featured download, Members only and Redirect to file to quick edit options.

 = 1.8.1: August 21, 2015 =
 * Tweak: Small tweak to make download count fit better in box template.